openresty/openresty-systemtap-toolkit/README.markdown

 ngx-sample-lua-bt
 -----------------

+*WARNING* This tool can only work with interpreted Lua code and has various limitations.
+For LuaJIT 2.1, it is recommended to use the new [ngx-lj-lua-stacks](https://github.com/agentzh/stapxx#ngx-lj-lua-stacks) tool for sampling both interpreted and/or compiled Lua code.

 Similar to the [sample-bt](#sample-bt) script, but samples the Lua language level backtraces.

 Specify the `--lua51` option when you're using the standard Lua 5.1 interpreter in your Nginx build, or `--luajit20` if LuaJIT 2.0 is used instead.